Banks buoy Indian shares; coronavirus cases cross 20 mln

 The second wave of COVID-19 infections has overwhelmed the healthcare system and forced states to enter lockdowns, but has not hit the equity market as hard as in the initial wave last year.
 The Nifty is up about 5% so far in 2021.

-On Tuesday, the Nifty Bank index (.NSEBANK) rose 1.1%, while the Nifty Metal index (.NIFTYMET) advanced 1.8% to a record high.
+On Tuesday, the Nifty Bank index rose 1.1%, while the Nifty Metal index advanced 1.8% to a record high.

-Nifty 50 component Adani Ports and Special Economic Zone (APSE.NS) climbed 2.4% ahead of its quarterly results.
+Nifty 50 component Adani Ports and Special Economic Zone climbed 2.4% ahead of its quarterly results.
+(Reporting by Chris Thomas in Bengaluru; Editing by Subhranshu Sahu)

 Our Standards: The Thomson Reuters Trust Principles.